jallred33/306/scheduleSpr23.md

 ### 2/10
 * readings (all readings due on the day they're listed)
-	* Barbara Johnson, “Melville’s Fist” (2258-76)
+	* Genette, from *Paratexts* [C]

 * annoucements/work due:
 	* **Blog post #2 due**
 	* 2/17 is:
-		* Last day to drop for 25% tuition refund &
-		* Last day to change or declare a major or minor to be effective for Spring

 ### 2/14
 * readings (all readings due on the day they're listed)
-	* Genette, from *Paratexts* [C]
+	* Moretti, from *Graphs, Maps, Trees* (2255-77)
 * annoucements/work due:
+	* Last day to drop for 25% tuition refund &
+	* Last day to change or declare a major or minor to be effective for Spring
-	* 100% tuition obligation for course drops	* “WN” Grades assigned Grade of “W” assigned to students who officially drop a course
+	* on 2/15/23,“WN” Grades assigned Grade of “W” assigned to students who officially drop a course

 ### 2/17
 * Review/catchup: no new reading